cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 <h3 id="thirdone">Third Level (1): Configurations</h3>

 The third level of the manifest file determines the specific settings for the application type we want to change.
-As seen in **example 2**, changing CORS settings goes under the **rails** application type and the **configuration** node.
+As seen in **example 2**, changing CORS settings goes under the **docker** application type and the **configuration** node.

 For example, this is how to set the version of ElasticSearch to `0.90.7`: